adamsoliev/bearblog/database_storage/blogpost.md

 The Log-Structured Hash (LSH) tables push the LSM idea to its extreme by dropping order maintenance entirely.
 Instead, they rely on an in-memory index, eg hash table, for efficient key-value lookups.
 New records are buffered in memory and then flushed to disk as new segments in a single, ever-growing log.

 This design makes writes almost entirely sequential, supporting extremely high ingest rates.
 The main downsides are inefficient range scans, which must either scan multiple log segments or resort to a full table scan, and higher memory amplification compared to LSM-trees, as the in-memory index must hold all keys [^7].
 Faster and its follow ups are good examples of such a system [^8].

+### Buffering Semantics Across OLTP Storage Engines

+A buffer manager’s importance differs sharply across these storage-engine families.

+In B+tree-based engines, the buffer pool is critical.
+All reads and all in-place writes go through it, making it the main sync point.
+Eviction and dirty-page scheduling materially affect performance because B+trees repeatedly touch a small, high-reuse working set (root, internal nodes, hot leaves).

+In LSM-tree-based engines, buffering isn't in the write path.
+Read performance still depends heavily on caching (block cache, filter/index block cache).

+In log-structured hash-table designs, the buffer manager’s role shrinks further.
+These systems use append-only segments and in-memory hash indexes and typically lean on the OS page cache rather than a database buffer pool.
+Caching still mitigates read amplification, but the engine’s own buffering layer is minimal.

 ## <a id="olap" href="#table-of-contents">OLAP</a>